kkapuria3/BestBuy-GPU-Bot/README.md

 ```
 const SMS_DIGITS = "****"
 ```
-* Preferred Shipping "Yes will select the Shipping Radio Button if available
+* Preferred Shipping "Yes" will select the Shipping Radio Button if available
 ```
 const PREFERRED_SHIPPING = "No"
 ```